-Kortext, the UK’s leading digital textbooks platform, has unveiled the first phase of its integration with Microsoft which aims to give students much greater choice over their digital reading materials.
+Kortext, the UK’s leading digital textbooks platform and etextbooks provider, has unveiled the first phase of its integration with Microsoft which aims to give students much greater choice over their digital reading materials.

 As part of the programme, Kortext has integrated its etextbook software into the Microsoft Office 365 cloud-based platforms, which have been adopted by over 100 universities nation-wide.

 This phase of the programme will see Kortext integrate with Microsoft’s OneDrive in the IOS, Android and Windows apps, enabling users to access thousands more additional files.
 The integration with OneDrive enables students to import their own articles, lecture notes and study documents into the Kortext app straight from their OneDrive account, having consequently a personalised learning.

 Kortext will also fully integrate the online etextbooks reader, iOS, Android and Windows app with Microsoft OneNote, allowing students and academics to export notes made against their course materials into a dedicated Kortext OneNote notebook, which can be accessed online, or through the OneNote app.